nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 12.7 Verifying Backup Archive Consistency

-During restore central server verifies consistency of backup archives automatically, archives are not checked during upload.
+During restore Central Server verifies consistency of backup archives automatically, archives are not checked during upload.
 Also, it is possible to verify the consistency of the archives externally.
-For verifying the consistency externally, central server's public key is needed.
+For verifying the consistency externally, Central Server's public key is needed.
 When backups are encrypted, then a private key for decrypting archive is also needed.
 GPG uses "sign then encrypt" scheme, so it is not possible to verify encrypted archives without decrypting them.

-Automatic backup verification is only possible when original central server keypair is available.
-Should keypair on the central server be lost for whatever reason, automatic verification is no longer possible.
+Automatic backup verification is only possible when original Central Server keypair is available.
+Should keypair on the Central Server be lost for whatever reason, automatic verification is no longer possible.
 Therefore, it is recommended to export backup encryption public key and import it into separate secure environment.
-If backups are encrypted, central server public key should be imported to keyrings holding additional encryption keys, so that backups can be decrypted and verified in these separate environments.
+If backups are encrypted, Central Server public key should be imported to keyrings holding additional encryption keys, so that backups can be decrypted and verified in these separate environments.

-To export central servers backup encryption public key use the following command:
+To export Central Servers backup encryption public key use the following command:

     gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export <instanceId>

-where `<instanceId>` is the central server instance id, for example, `EE`.
+where `<instanceId>` is the Central Server instance id, for example, `EE`.

-Resulting file (`server-public-key.gpg`) should then be exported from central server and imported to GPG keystore used for backup archive consistency verification.
+Resulting file (`server-public-key.gpg`) should then be exported from Central Server and imported to GPG keystore used for backup archive consistency verification.

 # 13. Audit Log

-The central server keeps an audit log of the events performed by the central server administrator.
+The Central Server keeps an audit log of the events performed by the Central Server administrator.
 The audit log events are generated by the user interface when the user changes the system’s state or configuration.
 The user actions are logged regardless of whether the outcome of the action was a success or a failure.
 The complete list of the audit log events is described in [SPEC-AL](#13-references).

 Actions that change the system’s state or configuration but are not carried out using the user interface are not logged (for example, X-Road software installation and upgrade, user creation and permission granting, and changing of the configuration files in the file system).